 We can infer other children who predeceased Rachael.
 A number of them died in childhood, as they all appear in the records of Woodland Cemetery on 25 March 1854 as buried in the same section and lot as John and Rachel, with a variety of death dates.
 Whether there were other children alive at her death is unknown.
 There may have been another daughter who had married prior to 1850.

 - Jane Anderson (1818 – 19 October 1819) She died in infancy.
 Records of Woodland Cemetery show that she died in 1819 at the age of one year.
-A record She was buried many years later on the same day and in the same section and lot as John and Rachel and their other family members.
+She was buried many years later on the same day and in the same section and lot as John and Rachel and their other family members.

 - Henry Anderson (c1820 – 20 December 1868) In 1850 he was enumerated in Dayton as a tobacconist (age 31) with a wife named Mary A. (32) and a son Daniel W. Anderson (4).
 She may have been a second wife, as local marriage records show that he had married Mary Ann Van Fleet just a year earlier on 2 May 1849.
 Two unidentified women, Nancy A. Cross (23) and her daughter Mary M. Cross (2), were also in the household.
 In 1860 he was enumerated as a carriage maker (41) with a wife named Margaret (32), Daniel Anderson (14) and Emma (10 months) in the household along with his mother Rachel Anderson (60).
 He is also buried in the Woodland Cemetery, whose records give his age at death as 49 (sic).